Main House (3 bedrooms 1 bath, 2000 sq ft, sleeps up to 8 guests)

-Located in popular Maple Leaf neighborhood—just minutes from Green Lake and Northgate Mall, this charming craftsman home offers three-bedrooms, large kitchen and children's nook.
-Plus, an optional Cottage (sleeps 4 more) to accommodate larger groups.
-You're steps to the 'hood's main street off Roosevelt Way with pubs, family-owned restaurants, coffee shops, video rentals, 7-Eleven and Redbox.
-Plus, down the street is the popular Northwest Puppet Theater!
+Located in popular Maple Leaf neighborhood—just minutes north of Green Lake and east of Northgate Mall, this charming craftsman home offers three-bedrooms, spacious bathroom, large kitchen and children's nook.
+Plus, an optional Detached Cottage (sleeps up to 6 more guests) to accommodate larger groups.
+You're steps to main street businesses off Roosevelt Way with pubs, family-owned restaurants, coffee shops, video rentals, 7-Eleven/Redbox and the popular Northwest Puppet Theater!
 Just minutes to UW, NW Hospital, zoo, downtown Seattle, Northgate Transit Center.

 A beautiful covered front porch welcomes your arrival, especially for its perfect warm southern exposure and maximum light.
 The open design living area with a gas-burned fireplace is ideal for relaxation and entertaining.
 Two large bedrooms are on the main floor with a large full bath.
 Upstairs is a third bedroom with large sitting area, writing desk, children's play area with toys and books, and a 55" HDTV (a second television is on the main floor)—full cable TV service and Netflix.
 All bedrooms feature queen-size beds.
 Shared laundry room is downstairs with another rental unit.
-Charcoal BBQ grill and outdoor patio table are located in the secluded quasi fenced-in backyard.
-Feel free to call Host any time, we do our best to assist with anything you need.
-We love VRBO and have used it many times on our family getaways so our rental properties are well-stocked and comfortably furnished—and we're always looking at ways to enhance your stay!
-We have several Green Lake vacation homes as well should you need additional lodging.
+Charcoal BBQ grill and outdoor patio table are located in the secluded, fenced backyard. ** Expand your lodging by adding Optional Detached Studio with 2nd bath and sleeping up to four more guests.

 THE NEIGHBORHOOD OF MAPLE LEAF